hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step11-events.md

 `kubectl describe at at-sample`{{execute}}

 Notice in this description there are no "events" listed (`<none>`) for this object.
-The next instructions enables the events listing.
+The next instructions enable the events listing.

 ## Controller Changes for Events